MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

     ![Tenant URL](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_42.png)

 When using the Allow external guest users to edit and manage content in the organization, the specified guest users get access to your organization's Power BI and see any content to which they have permission.
 They can access Home, browse and contribute content to workspaces, install apps where they are on the access list, and have a My workspace.
-They can create or be an Admin of workspaces that use the new workspace experience.
+They can create or be an Admin of workspaces.

 > [!NOTE]
 > When using this option make sure to review the governance section of this document since default Azure AD settings prevent Guest users to use certain features like people pickers which can lead to a reduced experience.**